CampusAI/CampusAI.github.io/_papers/ood_ensemble/ood_ensamble.md

   their out-of-distribution datasets (CIFAR-10&100, iSUN, ImageNet, LSUN), and observe that
   $$U_1$$ is higher for in-distribution data.
 The whole technique therefore relies on the empirical evidence for the datasets in consideration, but there is no guarantee that the same conditions will apply to other datasets or type of data.
-The paper we analyze in this article also employes the trick successfully, but since it uses the same datasets, we cannot draw any different conclusion.
+The paper I analyze in this article also employes the trick successfully, but since it uses the same datasets, we cannot draw any different conclusion.